peak-ai/jedlik/README.md

 - `yarn test` will run unit and integration tests using Jest.
 Integration tests run against a Dockerized DynamoDB Local.
 You'll need the Docker daemon running for this.

+### Contributing

+- Branch off `develop` please.
+PR's will get merged to `develop`.
+Releases will go from `develop` to `master`

 ### Publish

+- Run the tests and linter on the `develop` branch
+- Switch to `master` and merge in `develop`
-- Use `yarn version` to increase the package version.
-Before increasing the version, tests and lint checks will be run.
-This will add a new git tag - [See here for more info](https://yarnpkg.com/lang/en/docs/cli/version/#toc-git-tags).
-There is also a `postversion` script that will push the new version and tags to GitHub.
+- Use `yarn version` to increase the package version and release the new version.
+This will do the following things:
+  - Run the tests and linter
+  - Increase the version
+  - Add a new git tag for the version
+  - push the new tag to GitHub
-- Use `yarn publish` to publish the package to the npm registry.
-Before publishing, tests and lint checks will be run, and the `build` script will be run automatically.
+  - publish the package to npm
+  - push the released code to GitHub `master`